lnx-search/lnx-vfs/INTERNALS.md

    - If the operation continues to fail, the process must abort.
      - This is because we cannot ensure the memory state remains consistent with the disk state.

+**Notes on reusing WAL files:**

+- Before a WAL file can be reused, it must first be set back marked as atomic again and go through the same initialisation steps as when it was created.
+This is to prevent crashes mid re-init of existing files causing corruption and preventing the system from starting (even if we do not lose data, because the system has no way of knowing that itself.)

 ### Atomic file creation